-For many economies around the world, the negative shock to growth associated with US tariffs is beginning to manifest.
-Surges in exports to the US, resulting from front-loaded demand and inventory stockpiling among US businesses ahead of tariff implementation, resulted in strong growth rates in H1 2025 for many economies.
-However, we expect weaker numbers in Q4 2025 and early 2026 as the full weight of tariffs takes its toll.
+For many economies around the world, the negative shock to growth associated with US tariffs has yet to fully manifest.
+Surges in exports to the US, resulting from front-loaded demand and inventory stockpiling among US businesses before and during tariff announcements, resulted in strong growth rates in 2025 for many economies.
+However, we expect weaker numbers in early 2026 as the uncertainty, geopolitical volatility, and the full weight of tariffs take their toll.

 myTCB® Members get exclusive access to webcasts, publications, data and analysis, plus discounts to events.